ejbyne/bowling-scorecard/README.md

 - If the player rolls a strike or spare in the 10th frame they can roll the additional balls for the bonus.
 But they can never roll more than 3 balls in the 10th frame.
 The additional rolls only count for the bonus not for the regular frame count.
 - A Gutter Game is when the player never hits a pin (20 zero scores).
 - A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.
-- Optional: Create a nice interactive animated interface with jQuery.
+- Optional: Create a nice interactive animated interface with JQuery.

 ## To do list